 - 1. Please briefly explain why you selected this rating.
 Mendocino College has been engaged in this work; however, it has not been in the context of Guided Pathways.
 Through regularly scheduled curriculum review, programs are consistently modified.
-Our College has also been very active I developing Associate Degrees for Transfer.
+Our College has also been very active in developing Associate Degrees for Transfer.
 Additionally, there has been a recent effort to update and publish departments' four-semester sequences.
 Scheduling patterns are also being analyzed each semester to increase opportunities for students to develop a full and efficient schedule.
 However, this work has not begun in developing meta-majors or interest areas and have not yet occurred with cross-discipline teams. - 2.
 Describe one or two accomplishments the college has achieved to date on this key element.
 One potential model for guided pathways is the Theater Conservatory Program that has been recently developed.
 In this program, students are guided in cohorts through a series of courses which model a conservatory program.
-The theater courses are typically scheduled in the late afternoon to early evening to leave morning open for general education requirements. - 3.
+The theater courses are typically scheduled in the late afternoon to early evening to leave morning open for general education requirements.
+There are also CTE programs which are very well designed with clear pathways, such as Auto and Nursing.
+These models will help in imagining and designing additional pathways. - 3.
 Describe one or two challenges or barriers that you anticipate may hinder progress on this key element.
 In order to achieve cross-discipline collaboration, faculty will need to be fully engaged in these efforts.

-4. Comment (optional): is there any additional information that you want to add that is not addressed sufficiently in the questions above?
+Additionally, academic and student services need to continue to increase and improve communications in a structural manner.
+For example, educational planning data needs to be made available to Instructional departments for schedule planning. - 4.
+Comment (optional): is there any additional information that you want to add that is not addressed sufficiently in the questions above?